Přelouč

 Přelouč (/cs/) is a town in Pardubice District in the Pardubice Region of the Czech Republic.
 It has about 10,000 inhabitants.
+The town is located on the left bank of the Elbe River, on the border between the Svitavy Uplands and East Elbe Table.

+Přelouč was probably founded in the 10th century, making it one of the oldest settlements of the region.
+The main historical landmark of the town is the Church of Saint James the Great.

 Administrative division

 Přelouč consists of eight municipal parts (in brackets population according to the 2021 census):